kara-abdelaziz/RISC-V-1C/README.md

 An Intel Altera Cyclone IV FPGA was used to implement the processor on hardware.
 The exact reference of the FPGA is [EP4CE1](https://www.waveshare.com/coreep4ce10.htm), with a frequency of 50 MHz, 164 pins, 10k logic elements, and 50 KB of dedicated memory.
 To get a glimpse of processor execution on the very fast FPGA, the code has been modified to change the clock frequency from 50 MHz to 1 Hertz.
 And the first 4 bits of the ALU output are displayed on the 4 LEDs directly integrated into the FPGA.
 The demonstration video below shows the execution.

 [![image](fpga-video.jpg)](https://youtu.be/b0H4Q8MfbC4)

+The Verilog code was compiled on [Intel Quartus](https://en.wikipedia.org/wiki/Quartus_Prime) Prime Lite edition [EDA](https://en.wikipedia.org/wiki/Electronic_design_automation), and the summary of the compilation result is shown in the following image: